THOMASELOVE/theater/README.md

 November 11 | November 12 | November 13
 November 18 | November 19

 To get tickets, visit [this link](https://app.arts-people.com/index.php?actions=4&p=1).
 Reservations are strongly recommended, and tickets are $15, with group, senior and student discounts available.
+Audience members must wear masks.

 ## If I'm a student/friend/neighbor/colleague of yours, are you expecting me to come see you in theater?